 Sometimes injections in the ear are suggested or even surgery if nothing else seems to help, but these are usually last measures because of the associated risks involved.
-What are some of these risky treatments?
+What are some of these risky relief options?

 - Surgery to decompress the endolymphatic sac.
 This involves inserting a shunt and removing the sac.
 This may help reduce vertigo.
 However, sometimes the shunts become displaced and it is recommended only to use this in cases where nothing else works.

 - In cases with severe hearing loss and vertigo, a chemical Labyrinthectomy may be done.
 A drug is injected into the ear to kill part or most of the vestibular apparatus.